lealceldeiro/gms/client/README.md

 ### Running unit tests

-You need to have installed [Chromium Web Browser](http://www.chromium.org/)
+You need to have installed either [Google Chrome](https://www.google.com/chrome/), [Chromium Web Browser](http://www.chromium.org/) or [Firefox](https://www.mozilla.org/en-US/firefox/new/).

+By default _Google Chrome_/_Chromium is used.
+You can use Firefox by activating it at `./src/karma.conf.js`

  - Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io) and `npm run testwatch` in order to watch for changes while running the tests.
 With `npm run testcoverage` it can be generated a coverage report.